minhtai1294/Automation-Selenium/README.md

 - Logging utilities: `com.example.utils.LogUtils`
 - Reporting integration: ExtentReports via custom listeners

-## Contributing

-Feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.

 ---

 *Automation-Selenium: Fast, reliable, and maintainable test automation for web and API projects.*